Handling asynchronous responses from the Artificial Intelligence API

 def do_POST(self):

-print( json.dumps(json.loads(post_data), indent=2, sort_keys=True))
+print( json.dumps(jsonObj, indent=2, sort_keys=True))

 self._set_response()

-server_address = (HOSTNAME, port)
+server_address = (HOSTNAME, PORT)

 httpd = server_class(server_address, handler_class)

-logging.info('Artificial Intelligence response server running at: https://%s:%s\n', hostName, port)
+print (f'Artificial Intelligence response server running at: https://{HOSTNAME}:{PORT}')

 httpd.serve_forever()